-As a result of this reduction in force, we have incurred and may continue to incur additional charges in the short term, including cash expenditures for severance costs, as well as non-cash expenditures related to the vesting of stock-based compensation.
-These additional cash and non-cash expenditures could have the effect of reducing our operating margins.
+As a result of this reduction in force, we have incurred additional charges, including cash expenditures for severance costs, as well as non-cash expenditures related to the vesting of stock-based compensation.
 This reduction in our workforce may result in other unintended consequences, including employee attrition beyond our intended reduction in force, which may be further exacerbated by the actual or perceived declining value of our equity awards; damage to our corporate culture and decreased employee morale among our remaining employees, including as a result of reduced employee perks; diversion of management attention; damage to our reputation as an employer, which could make it more difficult for us to hire new employees in the future; and the loss of institutional knowledge and expertise of departing employees, as further described in the risk factor entitled "An inability to retain, attract and integrate qualified personnel could harm our ability to develop and successfully grow our business."
 If we experience any of these adverse consequences, our reduction in force and other restructuring efforts may not achieve or sustain their intended benefits, and any benefits, if achieved, may not be adequate to meet our long-term profitability and operational expectations, which could adversely affect our business, results of operations and financial condition.